Gliese 436 b

 In December 2013, NASA reported that clouds may have been detected in the atmosphere of GJ 436 b.

-In August 2022, this planet and its host star were included among 20 systems to be named by the third NameExoWorlds project.

 Discovery

 Gliese 436 b was discovered in August 2004 by R. Paul Butler and Geoffrey Marcy of the Carnegie Institute of Washington and University of California, Berkeley, respectively, using the radial velocity method.
-Together with 55 Cancri e, it was the first of a new class of planets with a minimum mass (M sini) different to Neptune.
+Together with 55 Cancri e, it was the first of a new class of planets with a minimum mass (M sini) similar to Neptune.